🌸 21st Century Counterculture

 How it works

 We eliminated every barrier between you and the swarm.
-No terminal.
 No VRAM calculations.
 No model selection anxiety.
-You just open the app.
+Clone, install, and you’re in — a one-click desktop app is on the way.

 01

-Double-click.
+Clone, install, run.
 That’s the hard part.
-The app auto-detects your hardware and immediately joins the base swarm running Qwen 3.5 0.8B — just 2 GB of RAM.
-Green light.
+OpenHydra auto-detects your hardware and immediately joins the base swarm running Qwen 3.5 0.8B — just 2 GB of RAM.
 You’re contributing to the global network.
 You didn’t need to know what a “parameter” is.

 02